aphyr/distsys-class/README.markdown

   - Be able to simulate an entire cluster in-process
   - Control concurrent interleavings with simulated networks
   - Automated hardware faults
+- Testing distributed systems is much, much harder than testing local ones
+  - Huge swath of failure modes you've never even heard of
+  - Combinatorial state spaces
+  - Bugs can manifest only for small/large/intermediate time/space/concurrency

 ### "It's Slow"